FriendsOfSymfony/FOSRestBundle/Resources/doc/5-automatic-route-generation_single-restful-controller.md

 All actions that do not match the ones listed in the sections above will register as a *POST* action.
-In the controller shown above, these actions are ``UsersController::lockUserAction()``, ``UsersController::banUserAction()`` and ``UsersController::voteUserAction()``.
+In the controller shown above, these actions are ``UsersController::lockUserAction()``, ``UsersController::banUserAction()`` and ``UsersController::voteUserCommentAction()``.
 You could just as easily create a method called ``UsersController::promoteUserAction()`` which would take a *POST* request to the url */users/{slug}/promote*.
 This allows for easy updating of aspects of a resource, without having to deal with the resource as a whole at the standard *POST* endpoint.

 ### Sub-Resource Actions